Johabela/portafolio_joha/readme.md

 ![](img/sitemap.png)

-The website will start with the follwing four seccions, features and content:
+The website will start with the follwing four sections, features and content:

 1. Home
-    - **Navegation bar** will be shown across the entire website.
+    - **Navigation bar** will be shown across the entire website.

-    - **The Logo** is re-used across the website and is clickable, taking the usuers to the homepage.
+    - **The Logo** is re-used across the website and is clickable, taking the users to the homepage.

+    -**Photo** of me.

 2. About
     - **Content with information about me**, showing my professional history, skills and story.